Skip to main content

 MARKETING & ADVANCEMENT

-The Marketing & Advancement Apprentice works with both the Marketing and Advancement departments to provide support for all campaigns, special events, and daily activities.
+The Marketing & Advancement Apprentice works with both the Marketing and Advancement departments to provide support for all marketing and fundraising campaigns, special events, and daily activities.

 While working in the administrative offices, the apprentice learns the daily operations and responsibilities of both departments and has the opportunity to assist in all activities, from strategizing and creating social media posts to writing a grant application.
 The apprentice develops skills through communication with members of the press, vendors, patrons, board members, donors, foundation trustees, and corporate sponsors.
-The apprentice is integral to the running of both departments and gains training in Tessitura CRM software, as well as opportunities to explore work in graphic design and video.
+The apprentice is integral to the running of both departments and gains training in Tessitura CRM software.
+There are also opportunities to explore work in graphic design and video.
+Additional responsibilities include serving as an emergency contact on campus and a production run crew assignment.

 Candidates should be highly organized, have strong communication and interpersonal skills, and be able to multi-task and establish priorities.
-This apprenticeship is suitable for those working towards a career in Marketing, Development, or General Arts Administration.
+This apprenticeship is suitable for those working towards a career in Marketing, Communications, Fundraising or Development, or Arts Administration.

 ELECTRICS